DeanJain/JavaBigdata/GCP.md

 - Internal IP address: Assigned within the virtual machine operating system
 - External IP address (optional): Assigned to a virtual machine but not visible in the operating system
 - IPv4 uses four octets, such as 192.168.20.10.
-IPv6 uses eight 16-bit blocks, such as FE80:0000:0000:0000:0202:B3FF:FE1E:8329.
+IPv6 uses eight 16-bit blocks, such asFE80:0000:0000:0000:0202:B3FF:FE1E:8329.
 - When you create a subnet, you will have to specify a range of IP addresses.
 - specify an IP range using the CIDR notation
 - **IPv4 IP address followed by a /, followed by an integer.
-The integer specifies the number of bits used to identify the subnet (known as subnet mask); the remaining bits are used to determine the host address.**
+The integer specifies the number of bitsused to identify the subnet (known as subnet mask); the remaining bits are used to determine the hostaddress.**
 - You can assign certain resources with IP addresses,You can assign external and internal IP addresses to Compute Engine (VM), forwarding rule for external or internal Load balancing resp.
 - Each VM has one primary – internal IP address, one or more secondary IP addresses and one external IP address
 - To communicate with VM within VPC you can use internal IP address and to communicate with internet you must use external IP address